fruitsofbabylon/planes-coding-challenge/README.md

 ## Ideas for future development

-* Fix for the use on Mozilla Fireworks browser (draggable global attribute).
+* Fix for the use on Mozilla Firefox browser (draggable global attribute).
 * Add animation (card clearing) on releasing of the drag.
 * Apply functional to use checked/cancel icons as buttons.
 When needed button is clicked the animation moves the card rigth/left updating data layer with user's choice.
 * Add more interactivity to the elements (example: chosen card is highlighted on mouse drag and the opacity of the card stack is reduced).